Caroline's Top 10 Must-Watch Halloween Movies

 Will Izzy’s hunger for money win out, or will her fiery heart demand to be heard?

 RELEASE WEEK BLITZ GIVEAWAY:

 Purchase a copy of Izzy As Is during release week (January 24th-30th, 2018) and you could win a fantastic prize pack inspired by the book’s sassy Latina heroine (nail polish, jewelry, and mojitos are some of her favorite things) and the beachy setting in Miami.
 People who purchased Izzy during the pre-order period are also eligible for the giveaway!

 This prize pack includes:

-To enter this giveaway, simply e-mail the author at email@example.com with your proof of purchase.
-Entries will be accepted until midnight on October 26th, 2016 when a winner will be selected via random drawing.
-This is an international giveaway, so anyone who buys Mixing It Up within the allotted time frame is eligible to win.
+To enter this giveaway, e-mail Tracie Banister at firstname.lastname@example.org with your proof of purchase.
+Entries will be accepted until midnight on January 30th, 2018 when a winner will be selected via random drawing.
+This is an international giveaway, so anyone who buys Izzy As Is within the allotted time frame is eligible to win.
 Good luck!